Do you have a job, a car, and a couch?

 - make use of the chair variations at work

-This routine makes for a good warm-up or cool down for your other training, but it can really be practiced at any time.
-Some people enjoy doing this routine when they first wake up to shake off the cobwebs, or just before going to sleep to get a nice stretch in.
-Really, you can do this routine whenever it works best for you.
+Some people enjoy doing mobility work when they first wake up to shake off the cobwebs, or just before going to sleep to get a nice stretch in.

 The best times to work on hip mobility: